jacoblindstrm/jacoblindstrm.github.io/_drafts/my-thoughts-on.dark-mode.markdown

 ## Type
+I find bolder fonts slightly easier to read on a dark background.
+Variable fonts can be effective when designing for dark palettes.
+We could use ***grad*** to thicken the font without causing the text to reflow.
+However, I've only found a limited fonts supporting this today, one is Apples system font San Francisco.

 Type (grade)

 ## Colors
 Colors (ambient sensor, night swift, elevation/depth)

+In dark mode the darkest color should be at the bottom, and each new layer is brighter.
+We move from dark to light.

 Spotify iOS example of elevation.
 Spotify's iOS app is a great example of using colors to increase the depth of the UI.
 They use a gradient or image at the top that turns to black when information is presented.
 The navigation and [PLAY BAR] is a dark grey, makes it appear above....